It may not seem a lot from the surface but once you immerse in it. You won’t want to leave!

-Within each country there are many ethnicity and under those hundred ethnicity there are other hundreds sub ethnic people with their own customs, food and traditions.
-Imagine trying all those thousand different types of food in each asian country!
-I know i will never be bored with variety of local food in Asia and its intoxifying smells.
+Within each country, there are many ethnicities and under those hundred ethnicities, there are other hundreds of sub-ethnic people with their own customs, food and traditions.
+Imagine trying all those thousand different types of food in each Asian country!
+I know I will never be bored with the variety of local food in Asia and its intoxifying smells.

-I also believe Food is what brings people together and when you are traveling, it becomes a major factor.
+I also believe Food is what brings people together and when you are travelling, it becomes a major factor.
 That one meal you shared with a stranger could lead to a source of information for next leg of your trip or solution to your current problem or even a good friendship, brotherhood/ sisterhood you name it.
-It could happen while devouring local phat Thai in Ko San Road in Bangkok, Guillin noodles in remote china or munching over Banh Mi in Vietnam.
+It could happen while devouring local phat Thai in Ko San Road in Bangkok, Guilin noodles in remote China or munching over Banh Mi in Vietnam.

 Food is power and if you have lived in Asia for a while you know how easy it is to strike a conversation over food.
-Well you could do the same in your home country.
+Well, you could do the same in your home country.
 I hear ya!
 But Shit ain’t that easy in first world countries.
-I have friends who have gone back to their countries from traveling and every time they try to have conversation with random stranger, all they get is a bitch face.
-So, yeah ..perhaps people are only friendly while away from home in a foreign land because no body wants to be alone!
+I have friends who have gone back to their countries from travelling and every time they try to have a conversation with a random stranger, all they get is a bitch face.
+So, yeah ..perhaps people are friendly while away from home in a foreign land because nobody wants to be alone!

 World’s tallest mountains are in Asia, some of World’s best beaches are in Asia, heritage monuments can also be found here and nature’s unique creations.
 Lucky Asia!
-But it’s not only that, its more about how it makes you feel when you are being surrounded with nature.
+But it’s not only that, it is more about how it makes you feel when you are being surrounded by nature.
 Remember that inner calmness and clarity?

 I walk two minutes from my room and there is a beach waiting for me.
 In another Asian country, I open my window and there are mountains to be climbed and beautiful places to be explored.
 Landscapes untouched, nature breathtaking.
 It is hard not to fall in love with mother nature in Asia.
 Plus the weather is probably better than your home or last country you were in.
 No wonder many digital nomads and travellers folk back to Asia time and again just to be around those amazing nature.